tw-wuqian/infra-as-code-lab-exercise/README.md

 #### Update the Region (If Applicable)

-In the region variable or in the *.tfvars file there is a value specified for the region, you should update the region to match your AWS profile region.
+In the region variable or in the *.tfvars file there is a value specified for the region, you should update the region to match your AWS profile region (NOT the `sso-region`, just the `region` option).

 ### Deploy Instructions: